Who wants to become a millionaire?

 The goal is $25,000 a year right?
 I just took care of more than 2/3 of the goal right there!
 There’s only $7,000 more left to save after locking in that $18,000.

 If the employer does not offer a 401K plan then go to any large bank (like Bank of America) or even better: head over to Vanguard and open up an IRA with them.
 The IRA contribution is only $5,500 a year but if you’re self-employed as well then you can open up a Solo 401K too while you’re there.
 More details on which Vanguard funds to pick in hack #009 below.

-When targeting your expenses, there’s an order that you can go.
+When targeting your expenses, there’s an order that you can go to.
 Mr. Apathy Ends addresses this in more detail.
-Bottom up cost cutting is skipping that occasional latte to save $50 a month whereas top down is accepting a roommate to split the rent in order to save $500 a month.
+Bottom-up cost-cutting is skipping that occasional latte to save $50 a month whereas top-down is accepting a roommate to split the rent in order to save $500 a month.

-I use to be a strong proponent for bottom up cost cutting but I’m starting to jump ship towards the the top down cost cutting boat.
-I’m not saying bottom up is useless, it’s not, but top down can be a lot more powerful.
+I use to be a strong proponent for bottom-up cost-cutting but I’m starting to jump ship towards the top-down cost-cutting boat.
+I’m not saying bottom-up is useless, it’s not, but top-down can be a lot more powerful.